oliviamcauley/Bar_Surfing/README.md

   *  What percentage of stars remain in the cluster?

 ## Data Collection
 The data was created using <tt>[`galpy`](http://github.com/jobovy/galpy)</tt> v.1.8.1.dev0.
-The data consists of the phasespace, the Cartesian and cylindrical coordinates and their respective velocities, of each particle in the cluster.
+The data consists of the phasespace &mdash; the Cartesian and cylindrical coordinates and their respective velocities &mdash; of each particle in the cluster.
 * Cartesian phasespace (x, y, z, v<sub>x</sub>, v<sub>y</sub>, v<sub>z</sub>)
   * Cartesian coordinate (x, y, z)
   * Cartesian velocity (v<sub>x</sub>, v<sub>y</sub>, v<sub>z</sub>)